 Dating way back to the 13th century, this castle has seen many people passing through its doors.
 Regarded as one of Edinburgh’s most haunted places, it’s alleged to be haunted by a number of ghosts, most notably that of Sir Alexander Ramsay.
-He was starved to death in 1342 in Hermitage Castle by William Douglas, and has been seen roaming the halls and grounds of the hotel since then.
+He was starved to death in 1342 in Hermitage Castle by William Douglas and has been seen roaming the halls and grounds of the hotel since then.
 Another of the ghosts is that of Lady Catherine, known as the ‘Grey Lady’, often seen around the turrets and in the dungeon of the castle.

-Because ghostly activity is so rife at the hotel, ghost tours now happen at Dalhousie castle on a regular basis, allowing individuals to see some of the spooky sights for themselves – but guests who have no part in the ghost tours have also experiences spooky happenings, including unexplained noises, movement of objects and footsteps in the night.
+Because the ghostly activity is so rife at the hotel, ghost tours now happen at Dalhousie castle on a regular basis, allowing individuals to see some of the spooky sights for themselves – but guests who have no part in the ghost tours have also experienced spooky happenings, including unexplained noises, movement of objects and footsteps in the night.
 See other haunted hotels in Edinburgh.

 A number of other notable features include a mural staircase leading from the banqueting hall to the vaults, and a spiral staircase leading from what used to be the first floor of the keep down to the dungeon.
 Prisoners used to be lowered into the dungeon by rope and there was then no escape through the 11” thick walls.